Getting Started

 databasestringorigin databaseReplication database

-ssl_modestringorigin ssl_modeTLS mode: disable or require
+ssl_modestringorigin ssl_modeTLS mode: disable, require, or verify-full

 [cdc] — Change Data Capture